 SELECT * FROM educba;

-Here, * represents all the columns to be retrieved and firing above query results in the following output:
+Here, * represents all the columns to be retrieved, and firing the above query results in the following output:

 Example #4 – String Matching a String

-Let us take a pattern without any underscore or percent sign in it and match it with a LIKE expression.
+Let us match a pattern without any underscore or percent sign in it with a LIKE expression.

 SELECT technologies FROM educba WHERE technologies LIKE 'jav';

-As there is no record with a technologies column having jav value, it returns zero rows.
+There is no record with a technologies column with a jav value, so it returns zero rows.

 Let us now fire the following query.

 SELECT * FROM educba WHERE technologies LIKE 'java';

 There are two records with technology names that include “Java,” so two records are returned.